carpentries/instructor-training/01-intro.md

 So - a few questions fall to us as instructors:

- - How can we introduce new ideas in a systematic way, that makes them usable as quickly as possible?
+*   How can we introduce new ideas in a systematic way, that makes them usable as quickly as possible?
- - What do we have to do to build competent fluency in these ideas, and how does that differ from mastery?
+*   What do we have to do to build competent fluency in these ideas, and how does that differ from mastery?
- - How can we build and manage motivation to keep students engaged while they invest in practicing with these new ideas?
+*   How can we build and manage motivation to keep students engaged while they invest in practicing with these new ideas?

-> ## FIXME {.challenge}
+> ## FIXME
 >
 > FIXME
+{: .challenge}